 Sources: U.S. Bureau of Labor Statistics, ONET Online, Teach.org

-State requirements or preferred degree programs can vary.
-Generally, students will complete a major in the subject area they intend to teach with a minor in education or with concurrent enrollment in a teacher preparation program.
+State requirements or preferred degree programs for aspiring high school teachers can vary.
+Generally, students will complete a major in the subject area they intend to teach, with a minor in education or with concurrent enrollment in a teacher preparation program.
 However, some schools have students major in secondary education and minor in the particular subject area in which they plan to teach.
 Whether a student is enrolled in a teacher preparation program or another type of education degree, they generally complete a student teaching or mentorship teaching component in the program.

-- Participate in internship and student teaching opportunities.
-Most teacher preparation programs (and their varying forms/names) include student teaching; however, there will likely be additional opportunities to gain field experience or complete volunteer work through the school or community.
-Students should consider these opportunities to gain an understanding of the subject matter as well as to round out and populate their resume for obtaining positions after graduation.
+Most teacher preparation programs include student teaching.
+However, there will likely be additional opportunities to gain field experience or complete volunteer work through the school or community.
+Students should consider these opportunities to gain an understanding of their subject matter as well as to round out and populate their resume for obtaining positions after graduation.

-- Become a tutor.
-Students who show a proficiency in subject areas, demonstrated by grades in related classes and cumulative GPA, are likely eligible to tutor these subjects through the school or university.
+Students who show a proficiency in subject areas, demonstrated by grades in related classes and cumulative GPA, are likely also eligible to tutor these subjects through the school or university.
 These positions are often paid and students can specialize in one subject area or tutor in several.

 After bachelor's degree attainment, there are additional exams and requirements necessary to complete in order for a student to obtain his or her initial teaching credentials.
 These also vary by state.
 Generally, the student will have a basic skills exam in addition to an exam specified to the subject in which they intend to teach.
 These test scores in conjunction with transcripts showing completion of the bachelor's degree and teacher prep program as well as state and federal background checks must be submitted with a completed application to the State Board of Education.

-According to the BLS, pursuing additional credentials, such as those offered by the National Board for Professional Teaching Standards (NBPTS), can increase job prospects for teachers.
+According to the U.S. Bureau of Labor Statistics, pursuing additional credentials, such as those offered by the National Board for Professional Teaching Standards (NBPTS), can increase job prospects for teachers.
 The NBPTS offers the National Board Certification, which is an advanced teaching credential.
-These certificates are available in a variety of areas, including health, library media, mathematics, physical education and science, for secondary teachers.
+These certificates are available in a variety of areas, including health, library media, mathematics, physical education, and science, for secondary teachers.